mmbman/Katagiri/1987-06-27-A-B-and-C-Worlds.md

 ---
-title: "A, B, and C Worlds"
+title: "Genjokoan: A, B, and C Worlds"
 description: June 27, 1987 Dharma Talk by Dainin Katagiri Roshi
 ---